Sdegr/Thesis/README.md

 # Remark:

 It is highly recommended to store files with correct file names and in separate folders after each step. \
-I did not do this at the beginning of this research and this resulted in a lot of frustration. \
+I did not do this at some points in this research, as occasionally can be observed in the code of this \
+Github repository, this prevents frustration. \
 Generally, all the files in a step are based on the previous step. \
 With basic programming knowledge, you should be able to figure this out.